 More than the number of children we have, Robyn’s message challenged the way I think about children.
 She also encouraged me to really enjoy them.
 (Thankfully that’s getting easier and easier.
 Five-month-old Iren is a delight.)
 It was fun to hear some of Robyn’s practical examples of what she does as a mom as well.

-I actually did write a post for this site, but at the last minute I sent it to Desiring God, and they plan to feature it on their blog November 7.
-It started out as a fun post about Trevor and morphed into a post about hospitality.
+I actually did write a post for this site, but at the last minute I sent it to Desiring God.
+You can read it there.

 All that to say, thank you for your patience with me.
 I still plan on posting here!